Critical Diversity Studies

 He is also Artistic Director of the legendary world music/jazz ensemble THE PYRAMIDS which just returned from a 32 - day European tour throughout 10 countries!
 Mr. Ackamoor has been honored with TWO Lifetime Achievement Awards for his extraordinary musical and theatrical contributions.
 The most recent was presented in January 2012 by the renowned BBC radio personality Gilles Peterson at the Worldwide Awards Show in London.

-The 4th Annual USF Critical Diversity Forum, “Dis/Placements" coincided with the anniversaries of several events which activated seismic shifts in US society: the centenary of the beginning of World War I, the 50th anniversary of the official commencement of US military involvement in Vietnam, and the 50th anniversary of the US Civil Rights Act and our War on Poverty.
+“Dis/Placements”, the 4th annual CDS Forum at USF, coincided with the anniversaries of several events which activated seismic shifts in US society: the centenary of the beginning of World War I, the 50th anniversary of the official commencement of US military involvement in Vietnam, and the 50th anniversary of the US Civil Rights Act and our War on Poverty.
 These anniversaries offered us an occasion to consider and explore how social events — i.e., President Obama’s June 2014 vow to employ executive authority to expedite immigration reform, the Isla Vista killings in May 2014 and the anti-misogyny campaigns this tragedy inspired, and the concurrent “urban renewal” and anti-gentrification movements produced by the Northern California technology boom — are simultaneously stirring up the social order, displacing populations.

-This forum reflected upon the vision Dr. Martin Luther King, Jr. spoke of fifty years ago—a dream for a nation united in equality and freedom—and explored continuing struggles to redefine and realize the Dream.
-Participants considered how the Dream has manifested today, where we have failed, and what remains to be done.
+The 3rd annual CDS Forum reflects upon the vision Dr. Martin Luther King, Jr. spoke of fifty years ago — a dream for a nation united in equality and freedom — and explores continuing struggles to redefine and realize the Dream.
+Participants will consider how the Dream has manifested today, where we have failed, and what remains to be done.

 Awele Makeba has mesmerized audiences around the world including the Kennedy Center for the Performing Arts, The Musikverein Vienna, Tsinchu Teacher’s College in Taiwan, Suriname (U.S. Dept. of State Tour), Russia, Australia, France and Canada.